luther9/functional-lua/HACKING.md

 therefore allowed: key assignment, `setmetatable`, `table.insert`, and `table.move`. `table.sort` is also allowed for performance reasons.

-Linked lists may be mutated internally to implement lazy evaluation.
+Objects may be mutated internally for caching and lazy evaluation.
 Users should treat them as immutable.

-Each module treats its own sequence type as the most fundamental sequence type in Lua.